Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/README.md

 The labs in this tutorial use:

 * BASH Linux shell commands
-* 2020.2 Vitis core development kit release and the *xilinx_u200_gen3x16_xdma_1_202110_1* platform.
-If necessary, it can be easily extended to other versions and platforms.
+* 2021.2 Vitis core development kit release and the *xilinx_u200_gen3x16_xdma_1_202110_1* platform.
+* If necessary, the tutorial can be easily extended to other versions and platforms.

 >**IMPORTANT:**
 >